Karen Blixensvej 1, 2300 København S, Bygning 21

-As a visual and cultural theorist, her research is concerned with representations of historical violence, from colonialism to contemporary warfare, with a particular focus on feminist and decolonial perspectives on visual, digital and algorithmic cultures.
+As a visual and cultural theorist, her research is concerned with feminist and post/decolonial perspectives on archives, visual and digital culture.

 My current project is funded by the Novo Nordisk Foundation through a Mads Øvlisen postdoctoral fellowship (2018-2020).
 The project is entitled "Archival Encounters: Ethics of Care, Curatorial Practice and Postcolonial Digital Archives" and is concerned with image ethics and digitization of colonial archives.
 The project sets out to theorize the impact of digitization upon ethics of spectatorship in relation to colonial archives, with a particular focus on the colonial archives of the US Virgin Islands.

 Archival Encounters: Ethics of Care, Curatorial Practice and Postcolonial Digital Archives

 Abstract: This project is concerned with the necessity and possibility of inventing a new relationship to the colonial image archive.
 It posits that the digitization and digital display of colonial imagery demands a critical rethinking of curatorial practice that recasts questions of access, temporality and care.
 The project advances the notion of “archival encounter” in order to foreground the need to refocus curatorial practice on the ethical encounter between colonial images and contemporary viewing communities.
 This “archival encounter” lies at the centre of a practice of "curatorial care", a mode of engagement with the colonial image archive that privileges the intersubjective relations between documented and viewing subjects.
-The goal of the project is thus twofold:

 Primary fields of research